quarto-dev/quarto-vscode/README.md

 ![](https://quarto.org/docs/tools/images/vscode-code-cell.png)

-For Python cells, commands are available to execute the current cell, previous cells, or the currently selected line(s).
+For Python and R cells, commands are available to execute the current cell, previous cells, or the currently selected line(s).
 Cell output is shown side by side in the Jupyter interactive console:

 ![](https://quarto.org/docs/tools/images/vscode-execute-cell.png)